Blog

 • Use healthy substitutes, such as applesauce, mashed banana, pureed pumpkin, or prune puree for oil or butter, and stevia, monk fruit, or erythritol for sugar, and reduce the amount of sweeteners by one-third to one-half.

-• Bake the food at a lower temperature (below 375 degrees Fahrenheit) and for a shorter time for preserving the nutrients and quality of the food.
+• Bake the food at a lower temperature (below 375 degrees Fahrenheit) and for a shorter time to preserve the nutrients and quality of the food.

 Grilling